crisidev/mouse-follows-focus/README.md

 and with a dynamic UI built in the extension.
 Settings changed with the UI will be synced with `gsettings` and vice versa.

 * `enable-debugging`: Set to `true` to enable debugging.
 It's very verbose :D
-* `minimum-size-trigger`: minimum window size (NxN) triggering mouse-follows-focus events
+* `minimum-size-trigger`: Minimum window size (NxN) triggering mouse-follows-focus events
 * `motion-event-timeout`: How long before resetting the mouse motion event detection timeout
+* `top-bar-height`: Do not handle focus over the first N pixels from the top (0 to disable).
+* `bottom-bar-height`: Do not handle focus over the last N pixels at the bottom (0 to disable).

 ## Dbus Integration